DrDrewCain/ProjectLazytoads/README.md

 ## Usage

-To play Warriors of the World, follow these steps:
+To play Project lazytoad, follow these steps:

 1. Open a web browser and navigate to the game's website.
 2. Click the "Play" button.